pankaj-creativitis/bcg/README.md

 	After Making this call all the required files (pojos, dtos, daos and service) along with proper packages will be generated in the client project location.
 At-present the project only generates Spring and Hibernate compatible code.
 So please make sure the your blank project is a spring-hibernate maven project.

 # Note:
 At-present the project only generates Spring and Hibernate compatible code.
 So please make sure the your blank project is a spring-hibernate maven project.
-Collaborators needed for further development.